 - To get those 400 people to join your email list, Brooke suggests 4000 people will need to see your offer to join your email list, again a 10% conversion rate

 Keep in mind this process of advertising and marketing would need to be repeated every time a client finishes the length of your program.
-Brooke suggests 6 weeks, but I know coaches who do as long as a 6 month agreement with clients.
+Brooke suggested 6 week coaching packages, but I know coaches who do as long as a 6 or even 12 month agreements with clients.

 If your income goals are different, then these exact numbers for traffic will be slightly different.
 Take those numbers and tweak them to align with your own goals.